Environmental Science / Studies Course Descriptions

 Environmental Impact Assessment - 3 Credits

 Preparation and review of an Environmental Impact Statement (EIS) brings together people with diverse backgrounds, skills, and goals to generate an assessment of the impact of private or government projects.
-This course serves to not only provide students with procedural information associated with the production of an EIS, but also supply them with basic field techniques.
+This course serves not only to provide students with procedural information associated with the production of an EIS, but also supply them with basic field techniques.
 The final work product of this field-based course includes but is not limited to an Environmental Impact Statement.

 Environmental Education - 3 Credits